yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_Events.html.md

       cocos2d::__String *payload);

     /**
-     Handles an `onMarketPurchaseVerification` event, which is fired when a market purchase verification process has started.
+     Handles an `onMarketPurchaseVerification` event, which is triggered when a market purchase verification process has started.
      @param purchasableVirtualItem The market item whose purchase is being verified.